SantigBenites/Projeto1SegApli/README.md

 # Running the program

+You can run the project in 2 ways

+- Commands
+- Setup files

+we recommend the first one but the latter is simpler

+## Running using Commands

 You probably received a specific file structure, please don't disturb it, as it is required from normal execution.
 In order to run either MBec or the Store the bank.auth file is required to be present in the root directory of both of these (take into account that bank.auth is just the standard name of the file, it can change if you want to).